F1TenthBU/gaussian-splatting/INSTRUCTIONS.md

+# Requirements
-# In order to get everything to build and setup, first we need a GPU.
+- In order to get everything to build and setup, first we need a GPU.
 Otherwise, some of the pip installations will fail.
-# We don't need a very powerful GPU for this step so in order to reduce queue time, we'll request any GPU
+- We don't need a very powerful GPU for this step so in order to reduce queue time, we'll request any GPU.
-# This, the below command requests 1 GPU with cuda capability above 3.5 (lower) for at most 3 hours with 1 CPU and queue timeouts disabled
+- This, the below command requests 1 GPU with cuda capability above 3.5 (lower) for at most 3 hours with 1 CPU and queue timeouts disabled.
+Please modify hours required (`h_rt`) base on your training estimation.

-1. `qrsh -l gpus=1 -l gpu_c=3.5 -l h_rt=3:00:00 -pe omp 1 -now n`
+   `qrsh -l gpus=1 -l gpu_c=3.5 -l h_rt=3:00:00 -pe omp 1 -now n`

-# Next lets load all the modules wel'll need in.
+# Load Required Modules
-2. `module load ninja`
+- `module load ninja`
-3. `module load miniconda`
+- `module load miniconda`
-4. `module load cuda/11.8`
+- `module load cuda/11.8`

+# Load Optional Modules

-# (These steps are only to load ImageMagick and its submodules which is only needed if resizing images)
+(These steps are only to load ImageMagick and its submodules which is only needed if resizing images)
-5. `module load fftw/3.3.4`
+-  `module load fftw/3.3.4`
-6. `module load tiff/4.0.6`
+-  `module load tiff/4.0.6`
-7. `module load openjpeg/2.1.2`
+-  `module load openjpeg/2.1.2`
-8. `module load imagemagick`
+-  `module load imagemagick`

-# Lets now setup our conda environment
+# Setup Conda Environment
+## Find Suitable working Directory
-# First we need a directory in projectnb to work in.
-Our home directory is limited to just 10 GB so that won't do.
+- We need a directory in **projectnb** to work in.
+Our home directory is limited to just *10 GB* so that won't do.
-# From here onwards, path inside this projectnb directory will be referred to as "$WRK_DIR"
+- From here onwards, path inside this projectnb directory will be referred to as `$WRK_DIR`
-# Might as well just export a env variable to make like easier.
+- Export the environment variable to make it easier:

-9. `export WRK_DIR=/projectnb/path/that/you/figure/out`
+  `export WRK_DIR=/projectnb/path/that/you/figure/out`

+## Install Conda Packages
+### Relocate Conda Directory
-# By default, when you install conda packages, they land in ~/.conda.
+By default, when you install conda packages, they land in `~/.conda`.
 This won't do due to the 10 GB cap.
 So, we need to relocate our conda directory using a special file called the .condarc file.
-10. `mkdir $WRK_DIR/.conda $WRK_DIR/.conda/pkgs $WRK_DIR/.conda/envs`
+- `mkdir $WRK_DIR/.conda $WRK_DIR/.conda/pkgs $WRK_DIR/.conda/envs`
-11. `nano ~/.condarc` or `vim ~/.condarc`
+- `nano ~/.condarc` or `vim ~/.condarc`

-12. Paste in the following text (modifying the $WRK_DIR ofcourse):
+Paste in the following text (modifying the `$WRK_DIR`):
 ```
 pkgs_dirs:
   - /projectnb/cs585/aseef/.conda/pkgs